Nebuleon/ds2comp/README.md

   ```

 Compile again, copy the plugin and your new `language.msg` to your card
-under `CATSFC/system`, and you can now select your new language in CATSFC!
+under `DS2COMP/system`, and you can now select your new language in
+DS2Compress!